-- 1. The cooking contest will be a competition among Patrols attending the Camp-O-Ree. - 2.
-Contestants may participate in one or two categories (entrée, and/or dessert), one entry per category per patrol. - 3.
+- 1. The cooking contest will be a competition among Patrols attending the Camp-O-Ree.
+Adult leaders may supervise but cannot assist in cooking. - 2.
+Contestants may participate in either or both of two categories (entrée, and/or dessert), Each patrol may enter one (1) dish per category - 3.
 Only items prepared for the patrol's evening meal may be entered in the competition.
-No item shall be specially prepared only for entry into the competition. - 4.
-Contestants must provide the judges with recipes of entries.
-Recipes should be printed plainly on 8"x11" paper.
-They should include all ingredients and complete instructions on how to prepare them.
-Recipes will be turned in to the Leaders' Lodge no later than 1:30 p.m. on Saturday.
-Each recipe will receive a card with a number on it.
-BRING this card with the entry that will be judged. - 5.
-All ingredients must be cooked on a camp stove, Dutch oven, grill (i.e. Little Smokey grill or other grill), or open fire (subject to camp restrictions on ground fires). - 6.
-Participating patrols are expected to provide their own camp stoves, Dutch ovens, grills, utensils, recipes, ingredients, charcoal, or other heat source. - 7.
-Contestants will present their completed dish to judges at the HEC beginning at 5 p.m.
-7:00 p.m. on Saturday.
-Items to be judged will be brought to the judges' table on a serving plate.
-Only one item per category, per patrol will be judged. - 8.
+No item shall be specially prepared only for entry into the competition.
+Cooking must be done at the campsite and each team must bring their own ingredients and cooking utensils - 4.
+Prior to 1 PM on Saturday, those Patrols wishing to participate should pick up a clamshell container for each dish (entrée and/or desert) they plan to submit.
+Contestants will present their completed dishes for judging at the HEC no later than 6 PM on Saturday evening.
+Only one item per category per patrol will be judged. - 5.
+Along with each dish, Patrols must submit a written recipe when the dish is delivered to the HEC for judging.
+Paper or notecards will be available if needed when clamshells are picked up. - 6.
+All ingredients must be cooked on a camp stove, Dutch oven, grill (i.e. Little Smokey grill or other grill), or open fire (subject to camp restrictions on ground fires). - 7.
+Participating patrols are expected to provide their own camp stoves, Dutch ovens, grills, utensils, recipes, ingredients, charcoal, or other heat source. - 8.
 The judges will judge the entry when it is presented at the table.
 The decision of the judges shall be final. - 9.
-Use good fire safety practices. - 10.
-Contestants are asked to exercise care in the cleanliness of their food preparation and cooking.
-Keep the preparation area and utensils clean.
-Use a washbasin or wet wipes for hands.
-Use a cooler for perishables and do not put Dutch oven lids on the ground. - 11.
-Contestants will be judged on entry color/texture, aroma, recipe card included, flavor, and presentation.
+Use good fire safety and food safety practices. - 10.
+Entries will be judge on a combination of taste, presentation, teamwork, cleanliness and Scout spirit.
+Patrols will receive 25 pts for each entry.
+The winners of each category will receive an additional 75 pts for 1st Place, 50 pts for 2nd Place and 25 pts for 3rd Place.
+In case of a tie, judges will decide based on overall presentation and Scout Spirit.